lief-project/LIEF/doc/sphinx/compilation.rst

 :fa:`solid fa-laptop-code` Compilation
 ======================================

-To compile **LIEF**, you need at least the following requirements:
+To compile **LIEF**, you need at least the following:

-- C++17 compiler (GCC, Clang, MSVC...)
+- C++17 compiler (GCC, Clang, MSVC, etc.)
 - CMake
 - Python >= 3.9 (for the bindings)

 .. note::

-  A compilation from scratch with all the options enabled can take ~20 minutes on a regular laptop.
+  Compiling from scratch with all options enabled can take approximately 20 minutes on a standard laptop.

 Libraries only (SDK)
 --------------------